-From casual, inexpensive “Izakaya” to luxurious, high-end bar lounge, there are so many bars in Tokyo that you may be wondering where to find the best one.
+From casual, inexpensive “Izakaya” to luxurious, high-end bar lounges, there are so many bars in Tokyo that you may be wondering where to find the best one.
 In this article, we suggest some of the most popular and unique bars in Tokyo.
-They offer not only delicious alcohol beverages but also great food and atmosphere, often with amazing views of the city.
+They offer not only delicious alcoholic beverages but also great food and atmosphere, often with amazing views of the city.

 Overview of Tokyo’s night life

-Shibuya is another night life destination in Tokyo that is particularly popular with young people.
-The famous scramble crossing in front of Shibuya Station is full of people all through the night on weekend.
+Shibuya is another nightlife destination in Tokyo that is particularly popular with young people.
+The famous scramble crossing in front of Shibuya Station is full of people all through the night on weekends.
 Shibuya has a great selection of restaurants, bars, nightclubs and entertainment, and is also a great spot for some late night shopping since many shops open until late.

-Roppongi is the most popular night life district in Tokyo with foreigners.
+Roppongi is the most popular nightlife district in Tokyo with foreigners.
 You can find a large selection of foreign-friendly nightclubs, bars and restaurants in the area.
-Roppongi is one of Tokyo’s most upscale area with many high class bars and restaurants.
+Roppongi is one of Tokyo’s most upscale areas with many high class bars and restaurants.
 Although it is generally safe, you must be careful not to be scammed by being charged crazy prices for drinks.

 The best bars in Tokyo